arojunior/fetch-middleware/README.md

 }
 ```
 * **type** is an Array with action creators
+* **apiCall** must be a function that return a Promise

 The middleware will call loginSending before apiCall and loginSuccess when promise got resolved, if got an error, loginError will be called.

-* **apiCall** must be a function that return a Promise
+loginSending -> apiCall -> loginSuccess / loginError

 ### Reducer / Action creators example to use with the action above
 ```javascript